Skip to content

 4. Set access controls.
 Decide who can view the room, whether a password is required, and whether you want an expiry date.

-5. Share the link.
+6. Share the link.
 Send a single URL to your main contact.
-Track who opens it, what they read, and when — from your Zoomforth analytics dashboard.
+No attachments, no forwarding required.

 Ready to build your first digital sales room?
 Request a demo and we will walk you through a live example built for your deal type.